 3 Logging Model Events

-Laravel activity log package can automatically log events such as a model that is created, updated or deleted.
-In our User.php model, we will use the LogsActivity trait.
+Laravel activity log package can automatically log events such as a Laravel model log that is created, updated or deleted.
+In our User.php model, we will use the Spatie LogsActivity trait.
 This trait is extremely simple and has the static boot function for any model, as well as for registering an event that we described.
 For each event, the related query is performed and it is logged inside the database.

 In our model we can set what attributes we will be logging by using: